minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

      [oracle@standby ~]$
      ```

-     - From primary side, edit the `authorized_keys` file, copy all the content in the `id_rsa.pub` into it, save and close
+     - From the primary side, edit the `authorized_keys` file, copy all the content in the `id_rsa.pub` into it, save and close

      ```
      <copy>vi .ssh/authorized_keys</copy>